cis110/cis110.github.io/homework/rivalry.md

 - Learn more about `PennDraw`
   - Animation
   - Mouse input
+- Learn to read detailed program specifications and translate them into code
 - Learn to declare, assign, and operate on variables
 - Learn about loops and conditionals
 - Learn how to use `Math.random()` to simulate random behavior